A108II/LINKED-LIST-EXPLAINED/Linked_List.md

               }
             }
           }
-// Set the tail to the next value of the 57 node
+// Set the tail to the next value of the node which has the value of 57 }
-}
 ```